mickfuzz/phd4/_posts/thesis_chapters/archive/2023-12-5-2beforecull-Gdps.md

 NOTE - In the most straight forward way this is driven by a design decision to base supporting resources around GDPs,

-The following example outlines the process of Te finding a GDP to implement and adding it to his game.
+The vignette in chapter four outlined the process of Toby finding a GDP to implement and adding it to his game.
 Insert table from https://docs.google.com/document/d/1fYuwJe4GbbGtZQttIz1mP1wYNPAwaPErr7BNjmbRmBM/edit#

 The timings of the process of patching the code show that the learner is hesitant in the process.
 He checks the code and then checks the game output to test that the code creates the desired behaviour.
 Once this is verified he progresses to copy and paste the code from the create function of the sample code to the create function of his own source code.